Cana is the New Eden

 “In place of the old Law, you have given us your new Gospel, and instead of the fruit of the vine, you have quenched our thirst with the chalice of your redeeming blood.”
 (Prayer of Forgiveness)

-There is a very clear sacramental image in this Gospel.
+There is a sacramental image in this Gospel.
 Jesus asks the servants to get water in the jars kept for the purification rite.
 The water is then turned to wine and nobody knows how it happens.
-Jesus then asks the servants to serve the wine to the guests.
+Jesus asks the servants to serve the wine to the guests.
 In the Mass the bread turns into the body of Christ and the wine turns into the blood of Christ.
 It is part of the mystery of the Eucharist.
 This is a foreshadowing of what we will witness at the end of Great Lent, the pouring out of the cleansing wine on the cross and the glorious resurrection.

 The Harbour of Salvation